Mitigation of multi-path propagation artefacts in acoustic targets with adaptive cepstral filtering

-In this paper, a temporal filtering approach for spectrograms using cepstral coefficients is proposed, incorporating a band-stop adaptive filter in the cepstral domain.
-This filter dynamically adjusts its strength based on the relative intensity of each quefrency component, enabling more effective suppression of undesired reflections while preserving target-specific harmonic features.
-The contributions of this paper are as follows:
+In this paper, a temporal filtering approach for spectrograms based on cepstral coefficients is proposed, incorporating an adaptive band-stop filter in the cepstral domain.
+This filter dynamically adjusts its strength based on the relative intensity of individual quefrency components, enabling more effective suppression of undesired reflections while preserving target-specific harmonic features.
+The main contributions of this paper are as follows:

-\begin{enumerate} \item An innovative temporal filtering method for cepstral representations, including the proposal of an adaptive band-stop filter designed to reduce the effects of multi-path propagation in acoustic channels by leveraging the relative intensity of quefrency components. \item A robust evaluation of the proposed filtering method, encompassing both the removal of multi-path reflections in simulated data and its attenuation in a practical classification task. \end{enumerate}
+\begin{enumerate} \item An innovative temporal filtering method for cepstral representations, including an adaptive band-stop filter designed to reduce the effects of multi-path propagation in acoustic channels by leveraging the relative intensity of quefrency components. \item A robust evaluation of the proposed filtering method, encompassing both the removal of multi-path reflections in simulated data and their attenuation in a practical classification task. \end{enumerate}

 To support the proposed method, a formal introduction to the Lloyd’s Mirror Effect (LME) in acoustics is provided in \sectionref{sec:cepstral}.
 The method for attenuating motion artefacts, based on temporal filtering of the cepstrogram and the proposed adaptive band-stop filtering technique, is introduced in \sectionref{sec:methods}.
 A detailed description of the experiments used to evaluate the method is presented in \sectionref{sec:experimental}, which includes two scenarios: attenuation of movement artefacts in real data with simulated motion (\sectionref{subsec:simulated}), and classification of underwater acoustic signals using real-world recordings affected by LME (\sectionref{subsec:classification}).
 The corresponding results and analysis are discussed in \sectionref{sec:results}.
 Finally, future directions and concluding remarks are presented in \sectionref{sec:final_remarks}.